-(1) NICTA shall ensure that the publicity for a competitive selection process for each UAS Project is sufficient to notify a reasonable pool of potential qualified contractors in advance of the implementation of the process.
+- (1) NICTA shall ensure that the publicity for a competitive selection process for each UAS Project is sufficient to notify a reasonable pool of potential bidders in advance of the implementation of the process. - (2) Further details in relation to the content of the public notice will be set out in the regulations.